FOR A GREENER HALLOWEEN

 Keep It Clean

 As your little goblins and ghouls collect their treats, remind them to avoid littering.
-Candy wrappers often end up on the ground, which harms wildlife (explain, otherwise it’s too much of a stretch) and contributes to pollution.
+Candy wrappers often end up on the ground, which contributes to pollution.
+Candy wrappers can also harm wildlife, when mistaken for food.
+Eating wrappers can cause many physical ailments including vomiting, diarrhea, and sometimes death.
 Encourage kids to be mindful of their surroundings while trick-or-treating.

 Eek-O-Friendly Costumes